NetReady User Guide¶

 Please NOTE: This step is optional because all parameters needed for an

-L3VPN (route specifiers) are also present in creating a VPN
+L3VPN (route specifiers) are also present in creating a VPN service object

 at Step 4.
 This part of the API needs to be aligned in the future.